UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 Stereo matching is the process of aligning two images taken by distinct cameras of the same object.
 In the very simple case, with perfect images, and one object at constant depth, one can compute the disparity (pixel alignment offset) required to align both the left and right camera images.
 This information can be used, along with the distance between the two cameras, to compute a distance estimation for this object.
 In the real world case, this problem becomes much more complicated.
 Many objects reside in the scene with different textures, shadows, etc, and performing an alignment between all these points is difficult, making it more challenging to estimate distance than in the simple case.

 There are two different forms of stereo matching: active and passive.
-In the active case, one simplifies the problems of alignment by projecting light (ofter via a laser dot matrix) and using other adaptive mechanisms to make it easier to align the two camera images.
+In the active case, one simplifies the problems of alignment by projecting light (often via a laser dot matrix) and using other adaptive mechanisms to make it easier to align the two camera images.
 This hardware is much more expensive however and thus not as likely to see widespread use.
 Passive stereo imaging just involves two statically placed cameras and thus is a much harder problem that we will explore for our final project.

 A natural question that also might be asked, is why not use a single camera for depth estimation?
 There are some models that explore this, but it is much more difficult to get accurate depth measurements, and there is a large gap between depth accuracies (as shown in [4]).